thomashoneyman/purescript-halogen-formless/readme.md

 -- For example, this validator makes sure that an email address is not in use.
-Notice how it relies -- on the input value already being an `Email` -- we'll see how to chain validators together so this -- can be used with `validEmail` in a moment. emailNotUsed :: ∀ form m.
-Validation form Aff ValidationError Email Email emailNotUsed = hoistFnME $ \email -> do isUsed <- checkEmailIsUsed :: Email -> Aff Boolean pure $
+Notice how it relies -- on the input value already being an `Email` -- we'll see how to chain validators together so this -- can be used with `validEmail` in a moment. emailNotUsed :: ∀ form.
+Validation form Aff ValidationError Email Email emailNotUsed = hoistFnME_ $ \email -> do isUsed <- checkEmailIsUsed :: Email -> Aff Boolean pure $
     if isUsed